 Whichever package you choose, feedback is targeted at your overall needs and goals.
 At the outset of the project, you are asked to complete a questionnaire regarding your writing experience, intentions (indie publishing, traditional publishing or simply improving your writing skills), and so on.

 Picture this – no more going round and round in circles, endlessly changing things and wondering if you’re making things better or worse.
 No more worrying that your book is never going to be quite good enough to show others, send off, or publish yourself.
-You will have a clear revision plan and the chance for email support and a second round of developmental editing.
+You will have a clear revision plan.
 No book is ever perfect and even the most successful books have been through plenty of editing.
 You don’t have to do this alone.

 Whether you want a manuscript critique or a full developmental edit, you are looking for more than a glorified beta read.
 Yes, paying for a trained editor will always cost you more – and guess what, it’s worth it.
 But the cost can be spread, especially if the package includes more than one round of editing.
-For example, with two rounds, you can spread the payments over four stages.
 This gives you time to budget for the second round.
-With two rounds of editing and a final manuscript critique, you would pay in six installments.
 Staggered payments give peace of mind.